5G & Proptech: Enhancing Your Smart Building With 5G

 5G and the resident experience

-Residents will appreciate 5G because it’s going to improve their online experiences.
+Residents will appreciate 5G because it will improve their online experiences.
 The internet is increasingly a significant factor in residents’ lives (and their decision to move into or out of a property), especially for younger generations like millennials and Gen Z. Whether it’s social media or online shopping, 5G networks will be a crucial foundation for internet access for all of your residents.

 There’s another benefit of 5G that your residents will enjoy.
 As residents embrace remote work, a steady internet connection is crucial.
-And while WiFi connections will still be important, 5G will play a critical part by handling some of the connections that might have otherwise overloaded a WiFi network.
+And while WiFi connections will still be important, 5G will play a critical role by handling some connections that might otherwise overload a WiFi network.

-Pro tip: To bolster the power of 5G within your building, install a series of small network cells.
-These will ensure that the highest, most powerful frequency of 5G is always easily accessible throughout your property.
-Small additions to your building like this one go a long way in improving the resident experience at your property.
+Pro tip: To boost 5G coverage in your building, install a series of small network cells.
+These will ensure that the highest, most powerful 5G frequency is always easily accessible throughout your property.
+Small additions to your building, like this one, go a long way in improving the resident experience at your property.

 The Internet of Things: 5G proptech for property managers